 Use of a campus computer requires a user account consisting of a username and a password.
-CINS creates accounts for currently enrolled students at the beginning of each semester based on information in ISIS such as name, CSU ID, and enrollment status.
+UITS creates accounts for currently enrolled students at the beginning of each semester

 Students are divided into "last name CONTAINERS" which are based on the first letter of a student's last name.
 If a student's last name is Smith, the user is in the .s container.
 If a student's last name is Jones, that student is in the .jkl container.